This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Pear Trees for Temperate Climates

-You’ll find European varieties like Bartlett and Bosc thriving in well-drained, loamy soil with full sun exposure.
+European pear varieties like Bartlett and Bosc shine when you give them well-drained loamy soil and full sun.

 Climate Considerations for Fruit Trees